 White Tail Spider

 The White Tail spider is dark grey to black in colour and features a white mark on the tip of its abdomen.
 This spider can become aggressive when touched or threatened.
 They have an extremely painful bite that can cause ulceration and necrosis in some people.
-This varies greatly among individuals however, with many not effected in anyway.
+This varies greatly among individuals, however with many not affected in any way.
 Although mostly found outside, when inside, these spiders may take refuge on a bathroom wall or under furniture.

 Daddy-Long Legs Spider

 Have very long, skinny legs with a small body in comparison.
 The Daddy-Long Legs spider is often found in and around houses, under tables, television units, bookcases and in corners of rooms, where they will commonly spin their webs.
 Contrary to myth, this spider can bite a human but its venom is certainly not the deadliest of all spiders, at least not to humans.
 This spider feeds on insects and is deadly to other spiders, including the Redback.

 The Norway rat is the largest of the pest rats.
 It has a blunt snout, small ears and a tail shorter than its body length.
 It can live for a year and have 6 litters in that time.
 Norway rats are widespread and can be found in locations that offer food and shelter.
 They nest in wall void and roof voids and other secretive areas with access to food and water.
 They eat all human and animal foods.

 Roof rats are smaller and more slender than Norway rats.
 They have a pointed snout, large ears and tails longer than their body.
 Roof rats live for about a year and can have up to five litters in that time.
 Often found inside of buildings and around docks, these rats are more suited to cities.
 They generally nest in roof and wall voids.
 They like to consume fruit and vegetables.